 Students who have reason to believe they have been subject to a misapplication of an academic regulation or that the imposition of academic regulations would create undue hardship have the right to submit their case to the Committee on Academic Appeals.

 A petition to the Committee on Academic Appeals must be based on solid evidence.
-An appeal must be initiated within three weeks of the incidence of the alleged mistaken treatment under appeal.
-The Committee has the right to refuse to hear cases it judges to be without substance or if the outcome of a grade appeal is the only point in dispute.
+An appeal must be initiated within three weeks of the incidence of the alleged mistaken

 Procedures for This Type of Appeal